Lmoes/adl_vod_encoder/README.rst

 loss = mse(predicted_vod, original_vod) + mse(predicted_precipitation, target_precipitation) + mse(predicted_temperature, target_temperature)

-Currently the temperature and vod loss are very low, while the temperature loss is a lot higher.
 Currently the training stops if there is not validation loss improvement over 5 epochs.
 As the training anyway is rather fast (a few minutes), i dont see a reason to stop it early if the error is lower than a certain treshold.
 The current mean reconstruction loss rescaled to the original VOD range is 0.003, which, given that VOD values have a range of about 0. to 2., is *very* low.

 Error Metrics for clustering
 ============
 This is a bit difficult as there is no ground truth.
-While we could make up some metrics like spatial coherence, these cant capture whether the classification makes sense.
+While we could make up some metrics like spatial coherence, these can not capture whether the classification makes sense.
 So it makes more sense to do a qualitative analysis of the clusters.
 Here are some results:

 The first image shows the clusters using only vod data, using the Basemodel (the encoder is just one linear layer bringing it down to the encoding size of 4, and the decoder a linear layerwith the size of the input size):